Is a Building Permit required?

 How long does it take to get a permit?

 Generally less than one hour, depending upon the information provided and the complexity of the project.
-For new homes and garages, please allow a minimum of 3 weeks. **With the increase in building activity our office is seeing, permits for new construction or additions are now taking 4-6 weeks for the approval process.
+For new homes and garages, please allow a minimum of 3 weeks.
 Please allow sufficient time for the approval process before starting your construction project.
 Failure to do so will result in a fine.

 Are inspections required?

 Yes.
 It is the responsibility of the permit holder to arrange for inspections.
 This would include foundation, framing, energy efficiency, plumbing, heating, electrical and a final inspection.
 Inspections are part of the permit process.
 Building inspections consist of examining and evaluating construction to determine if the work is compatible with the accepted standard of construction.
 There is no additional charge for inspections.
-A 24 hour period is required for inspection appointments.
-Inspections will be done on a A.M./P.M. basis.
-If you schedule an A.M. inspection, the inspector will be there sometime in the morning.
+A 24-hour period is required for inspection appointments.
+Inspections will be done on an AM/PM basis.
+If you schedule an AM inspection, the inspector will be there sometime in the morning.
 If you want an exact time, you must indicate that with your request and be on site during the inspection.

 I'm building a shed.
 What are the City's requirements?